The English phrasal verb TAKE DOWN has the following meanings:

 1. Take down = to make notes or write something down

-(transitive) When you are listening to person or watching/looking at something and you make notes so that you remember it.
+(transitive) When you are listening to a person or looking at something and you make notes so that you remember it later.
 Synonyms are record or transcribe.

 - The employer took down notes during the interview.